 Presenter: Erica Iffland, CCC-SLP Erica has treated, assessed, and consulted with individuals across the life-span.
 She has worked in early intervention, pre-school groups, out-patient pediatrics, elementary and middle school, as well as adult day program consultation and skilled nursing facility settings.
 She has a passion for Augmentative and Alternative Communication (AAC) and is a member of the Tobii Dynavox Learning Services Team where she develops and conducts internal and customer trainings, creates implementation resources, and presents at conferences about AAC topics.

 Disclosures: Financial Disclosure: Erica is a full-time employee of Tobii Dynavox.
 Non-financial Disclosure: Erica has no relevant non-financial relationships.
 Content Disclosure: Because of the unique characteristics of our product, this presentation will focus exclusively on the Tobii Dynavox product line and will not include information about other communication or educational products.
+Disclaimer: ASHA CE Provider approval and use of the Brand Block does not imply endorsement of course content, specific products or clinical procedures.

 This course will be offered for 0.05 ASHA CEUs